bartoszgolek/NFlags/README.md

 ### Set parameter
 Parameter is an unprefixed value argument.
 Parameters are read by registration order.
-Values are converted to type T. CLR types, classess with implicit operator from string and classes with string argument constructor are supported by default.
+Values are converted to type T. CLR types, classes with implicit operator from string and classes with string argument constructor are supported by default.
 For other types see Converters section.
 ```c#
 NFlags.Configure(c => {}).Root(configurator => configurator.RegisterParam<T>("param", "Param description", "paramDefaultValue"));
 ```